phBalance/hero6e-foundryvtt/README.md

     PCs and NPCs: attack card will update stun, body, and end for all tokens/actors

 ## Known Limitations
 - The upload of a .HDC file from Hero Designer is practically a requirement.
 You can't create powers, skills, or equipment from scratch.
 Character editing is limited within the system.
+Some power modifiers are supported, some are not, character sheets do not clearly show power modifiers.
+You can click the chat icon next to a power to see the full description.
 - Untested/limited support for vehicles, automations, computers, etc.
 - Power frameworks are partially supported.
 - The following are largely not implemented
   - Adjustment powers (Healing).
   - Attack powers that do not do stun/body damage (Change Environment, Darkness, Dispel, Drain, Entangle, Flash, Images, Mental Illusions, Mind Control, Reflection, Transform).
   - Attack powers with NND & AVAD
-  - Automation powers(Cannot Be Stunned, Does Not Bleed, No Hit Locations, Takes No STUN).
+  - Automation powers (Cannot Be Stunned, Does Not Bleed, No Hit Locations, Takes No STUN).
   - Body-Affecting powers (Desolidification, Duplication, Extra Limbs, Growth, Multiform, Shape Shift, Shrinking, Stretching)
   - Mental Powers (Mental Illusions, Mind Control, Mind Scan, Telepathy)
   - Sense-Affecting powers (Darkness, Flash, Images, Invisibility)